Estimated reading time: 6 minutes

 - Managers and members of the LLC

-Once the Articles of Incorporation are developed and signed, it is time to submit to the appropriate governing office.
+Once the Articles of Organization are developed and signed, it is time to submit to the appropriate governing office.
 These documents are typically filed with the Secretary of State’s office; however, some states have other agencies who oversee business formation.
-Once approved, these articles legally create the LLC as a registered business entity within that state.
+Once approved, these articles legally create your LLC as a registered business entity within that state law.

 Step #5: Operating Agreement

-The next big step is to create your Operating Agreement.
+The next big step for a LLC owner is to create your Operating Agreement.
 An LLC Operating Agreement explains and defines the roles of members in your business.
 It establishes daily responsibilities for each member, as well as expectations for business funding.
-All of these roles can be set up exactly as you see fit; it’s your business, so you decide how it will operate.
+All of these roles can be set up exactly as you see fit; it’s your business structure, so you decide how it will operate.

-The Operating Agreement also explains how accounting practices will be handled in your company.
-You can name the person who will be overseeing finances, establishing payroll and taking responsibility for distribution of profits.
-You can outline who can sign checks and create your fiscal year.
+The LLC Operating Agreement also explains how accounting practices will be handled in your company.
+You can name the person who will be overseeing finances, business bank accounts, business credit cards, establishing payroll and taking responsibility for distribution of profits.
+You can outline management structure as well as who can sign checks and create your fiscal year.

 Should your LLC need to be dissolved, you can outline the process, responsibilities and distribution of profits.

-Using these steps will help you successfully establish a Limited Liability Company, ensuring compliance and protection for you and your family.
+Using this step by step guide will help you successfully establish a Limited Liability Company, ensuring compliance and protection for you and your family.